geri777/print-queue/README.md

 .venv/bin/printqueue
 ```

-Dont's forget to give this repository a ⭐ if you find PrintQueue useful.
+Dont forget to give this repository a ⭐ if you find PrintQueue useful.
 Thank you ♥

 ## Usage